Sinar/popit_Gsheet_sync/README.md

 |-------------------------- |-------------|-------------|------------------------|
 | House of Representatives  |Dewan Rakyat |众议院       |53633b5a19ee29270d8a9ecf|

-Additionally, ensure that these language codes are specified in the config file.

-You can remove the sublang columns if you have no use for alternate languages.
+The sublang columns can be removed if there is no need for alternate languages.

 ### Unnecessary columns.